withlionbuddha/withlionbuddha/README.md

    to have similarly violated contract‑issuance requirements is
    disqualified from exercising Research or COMMERCAIL Use rights under this license.

+   KT is prohibited from using, distributing, or modifying any of the source code in this GitHub repository.
+   Any violation of this restriction may result in civil and criminal legal penalties.

 <br>
 <br>
 @[안녕인사글 남기는곳](https://withlionbuddha.github.io/withlionbuddha/) <br>